-You’ll spend the first year of the programme building knowledge in key areas such as creative thinking, professional practice, storytelling, digital technology and communication.
-You can then choose your own creative pathway in areas such as animation, game design, digital marketing and more, tailoring your degree to your career aspirations.
+You’ll spend the first year building knowledge in key areas such as creative thinking, professional practice, storytelling, digital technology and communication.
+You can then choose your own creative pathway in areas such as animation, game design, digital marketing and more.

-Keep up to date with our latest news at unit.ec/bcefbook
+Keep up to date with our latest news on our Creative Enterprise Facebook page.

 To be eligible for admission, applicants must meet the general, or the discretionary, or the special admission requirements and they must also meet any programme-specific admission requirements.
 Applicants must also meet the English language requirements and may be interviewed.